Canggu vs. Seminyak: Where should I stay?

 Canggu vs. Seminyak: Eating out

 Canggu is a paradise for vegans and vegetarians.
 It has a wide range of health food bars and vegan restaurants.
-It is also the place to find cheap beach warungs (name for local eatery) that spread all the way from Berawa to Batu Bolong Beach.
-They offer local Indonesian dishes such as fried rice and noodles as well as burgers and sandwiches.
+It is also the place to find cheap warungs that offer local Indonesian dishes such as fried rice and noodles.
 As the place has gained popularity, a number of more sophisticated restaurants have popped up, competing closely with the local warungs.
+There are restaurants to fit every taste and budget as well as some fancy beach clubs including Finns and Atlas Beach Fest.
+(For more information on Canggu’s restaurants click here.)

 Canggu vs. Seminyak: Let’s call it a beach day